mridhultp/mridhultp/README.md

 ## Hey Welcome to my Github Account,

 I'm an aspiring  **Data Analyst**, continuously learning and working on various analytical activities.
-I wish, i would like to be a AI Researcher in future.
-Hence, Passionately building intelligent systems with a focus on Machine Learning and Deep Learning.
+Passionately learning various analytical tools concepts and building intelligent systems with a focus on Machine Learning and Deep Learning.

 I am currently pursuing an M.Sc. in Data Science (Final Year) with a research interest in the domain of Yoga Science, Health Science, Psychology, Business ops, HR & Finance.